joejag/techblog/_posts/2016-06-09-anti-if-the-missing-patterns.md

 ## Pattern 5: Give a coping strategy

-Context: You are calling some other code, but you aren't sure if the happy path will suceceed.
+Context: You are calling some other code, but you aren't sure if the happy path will succeed.

 {% highlight java %}
 public class Repository {